Things to Do In Orlando

 Machine Gun America

-Fire Real Machine Guns at Orlando’s First and Only Automatic Adrenaline Attraction™.
+Fire Real Machine Guns at Orlando’s first and only Automatic Adrenaline Attraction™.
 Life is short.
 Live full auto!
 On your next trip to Central Florida, break away from the ordinary to give your family a one-of-a-kind, bucket list experience they’ll never forget!
-Fire real, fully or semi-automatic machine guns at Machine Gun America – Orlando’s first and only automatic adrenaline attraction that offers the kind of ultimate, high-octane rush.
+Fire real, fully or semi-automatic machine guns at Machine Gun America – Orlando’s ultimate, high-octane rush.

 Take in the total NBA experience: world-class basketball, edge of your seat excitement, fun for all ages, and more.
 It’s more than just the action of a basketball game—it’s experiencing all the Orlando Magic has to offer.
 In-game entertainment for fans of all ages makes an unforgettable experience for the whole family.